erenyusufduran/path/09-blockchain/01-hyperledger/02-course/08-fabric-setup-cloud.md

    - Update configtx.yaml with EC2 IPs.
 3. Generate the Genesis Block & Create Channel Transaction file.
    - Execute the `gen-genesis-channeltx.sh`

+## Orderer Setup

+### For Production Setup

+1. Kafka cluster will be used instead of Solo
+2. Multiple organization will host the orderer instances
+3. Each Org admin will create the credentials for the Orderer instance

+---

+1. FTP files to Orderer VM
+   - airline-genesis.block and orderer-msp.tar need to be FTPied.
+   - Then you need to FTP all of the files under the `cloud/bins/orderer` folder.
+2. Setup the Orderer
+   - SSH to _Orderer_ VM - connect from aws
+     - `chmod 775 orderer`
+     - `sudo mv orderer /usr/local/bin`
+     - `orderer version`
+3. Setup Orderer MSP & Launch
+   - `tar xvf orderer-msp.tar`
+   - `chmod 755 *.sh`